Agency Operations 101: Achieve Operational Excellence

 STREAMLINE YOUR TIME TRACKING WITH PRODUCTIVE’S INTUITIVE SYSTEM

-The first step you need to take to optimize your resource management is to invest in a tool that comes with integrated time tracking – many tools will offer some sort of solution, whether through integrations or time sheets, but look for a way to make this process pleasant for employees.
-Productive provides different ways for creating time entries, whether you want to track directly from tasks, or create entries with time ranges or overall hours spent after the fact.
+The first step you need to take to optimize your resource management is to invest in a tool that comes with integrated time tracking – many tools will offer some sort of solution, whether through integrations or time sheets, but look for a way to make this process pleasant for employees (check out some Time Doctor alternative options to learn more).

 BALANCE WORKLOADS ACROSS YOUR TEAM AND ENSURE OPTIMAL UTILIZATION